 Michael advises U.S. and foreign public and private companies, investment banks, private equity funds and other private investment funds in transactional matters, including securities offerings and mergers and acquisitions.
 Michael also counsels U.S. public companies and foreign private issuers and their boards, board committees, special committees, executive officers and investors in connection with ongoing compliance under the U.S. securities laws, exchange requirements and governance matters.
 His clients range from large well-known institutions to growing companies across every major industry.

 As part of his practice, for almost 30 years, Michael has been active in advising leading public and private companies, asset managers and asset owners on ESG, corporate social responsibility and supply chain compliance matters, and he is widely viewed as one of the leading practitioners in this emerging area.
-Michael is the only U.S. law firm partner ranked in Chambers Global Business and Human Rights category, has been included for multiple years in various top influencer lists relating to CSR, conflict minerals and modern slavery compliance and has been a member of numerous advisory panels on a range of CSR issues.
+Michael is ranked in Chambers Global’s Business and Human Rights category, has been included for multiple years in various top influencer lists relating to CSR, conflict minerals and modern slavery compliance and has been a member of numerous advisory panels on a range of ESG issues, and is a current member of the SASB Standards Advisory Group.

 Christopher McClure leads the Midwest Forensic Practice of Crowe Horwath LLP where he assists companies and their counsel in dealing with various regulatory issues and complex disputes and investigations.
 Chris leads the efforts of Crowe to assist clients with the new Conflict Minerals reporting requirements under Dodd-Frank and is a frequent speaker and author.
 He is a CPA, CFE, experienced testifier, and has an MBA from the Kellogg School of Management.
 Prior to Crowe, Christopher was with Navigant Consulting and Arthur Andersen in Chicago and Texas.